sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 ## **Lesson learned (what we could do more)**
-- The main reason why we didn't achieve the 1st place was a not enough evaluation of business effect of our modelling.
+- The main reason why we didn't achieve the 1st place😏 was a not enough evaluation of business effect of our modelling.

 ## **🔥Diploma of the 3rd place🔥**